 October 2024

-Celebrating a champion of UMB sustainability
+Celebrating a Champion of UMB Sustainability

 October 15, 2024 |

 Coming during Campus Sustainability Month, the Oct.
-17 groundbreaking of the new University of Maryland School of Social Work (UMSSW) building marks a milestone in sustainability efforts at University of Maryland, Baltimore (UMB).
+17 groundbreaking of the new University of Maryland School of Social Work (UMSSW) building marks a milestone in sustainability efforts at the University of Maryland, Baltimore (UMB).

 Anthony Consoli